jumpto365/OfficeDocs-o365seccomp/SecurityCompliance/configure-the-outbound-spam-policy.md

 description: "Outbound spam filtering is always enabled if you use the service for sending outbound email, thereby protecting organizations using the service and their intended recipients."
 ---

-# Configure the outbound spam policy
+# Configure the outbound spam policy in my Company

 Outbound spam filtering is always enabled if you use the service for sending outbound email, thereby protecting organizations using the service and their intended recipients.
 Similar to inbound filtering, outbound spam filtering is comprised of connection filtering and content filtering, however the outbound filter settings are not configurable.
 If an outbound message is determined to be spam, it is routed through the higher risk delivery pool, which reduces the probability of the normal outbound-IP pool being added to a block list.
 If a customer continues to send outbound spam through the service, they will be blocked from sending messages.
 Although outbound spam filtering cannot be disabled or changed, you can configure several company-wide outbound spam settings via the default outbound spam policy.